ungleich/cdist/docs/src/man1/cdist.rst

 .. option:: -v, --verbose

     Increase log level, be more verbose.
-The order of levels from lowest to greatest are: ERROR, WARNING, INFO, DEBUG.
+Use it more than onceto increase log level.
+The order of levels from the lowest to the greatest are:
+    ERROR, WARNING, INFO, DEBUG.

 .. option:: -V, --version